 - Labouchere progression

 The Fibonacci strategy is arguably safer than the other negative progressions available.
 You add up your last two wagers instead of doubling your bet as with Martingale.
-There are two scenarios where you can score a profit with Fibonacci:

 - If the first wager is a win, you get a 1 unit profit.
 However, you then need to resume the sequence from square one.